Tips for a Seamless Hand Applique

 Make a Shining Star quilt with these simple steps.

 Create a log cabin design that's great for a quilt, sampler or pillow using the faced applique technique.

-Follow these four simple steps on how to use a quilt ruler.
+Follow these simple steps on how to birth or bind a quilt.